Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Real Data Example

+{Finally}, it is worth noting that the estimated matrix $\hat{\xmat{W}}$ is not necessarily associated with spatial proximity. {The} first geographic law does {also} not have to be fulfilled (cf. \citealt{Tobler70}){, as we mentioned earlier}. {Hence, it is important to add an geographical interpretation after the estimation, e.g., as we did above.} Moreover, the {studied} geographic area is relatively `homogeneous' and the spatial units are small.
+Thus, spatial effects dropping off with distance could not be expected, as the covered area is simply not large enough.
+Thus, {we suggest that} $\hat{\xmat{W}}$ should rather be interpreted as the adjacency matrix of a spatial network.

-In summary, we can state that the algorithm captured the structure of the data in a considerably well manner.
-In addition, we gain new insights into spatial relationships, which could not be detected by standard distance-based models.
-In particular, we show that the prices of condominiums do not only depend on direct neighbors, but also areas, which are farther away.
-This dependence is also not diminishing with an increasing distance, how it is often assumed in spatial econometrics.
-Thus, the proposed modelling approach is able to capture other latent factors, like socio-economic, cultural, life-style factors.
-Moreover, the estimated regional mean levels $\xvec{a}_t$ show that there are severe change points and temporal dynamics in the real-estate prices.
-In particular, the temporal pattern differs between the locations, such that the changes does not necessarily occur at the same points of time for each area.
+In summary, we can state that the algorithm captured the structure of the data in terms of locally varying mean levels and spatial dependence.
+It is important to note that this obtained solution fulfills the identifiability condition given in Proposition \ref{prop:1}.
+In this way, we gained new insights into spatial relationships that could not be detected by standard distance-based models.
+Notably, we have shown that the prices of condominiums depend not only on direct neighbors, but also on areas that are farther away.
+This dependence also does not diminish with increasing distance, which is often assumed to be the case in spatial econometrics.
+Thus, the proposed modeling approach is able to capture other latent factors, such as socio-economic, cultural, and lifestyle factors.
+Moreover, the estimated regional/local mean levels $\xvec{a}_t$ show obvious change points and temporal dynamics in the real estate prices.
+Specifically, the temporal pattern differs between the locations, such that the changes do not necessarily occur at the same time points for each area.